So you’ve made a beautiful cake. When the light hits it just right, you could swear you hear Angels singing.

 From something simple (and FREE!) like Window’s Photo Viewer, to reaaaallly expensive Adobe Photoshop, there’s an app for that.
 The middle ground, which sadly isn’t free, but has a host of features (and is buckets cheaper and easier than Photoshop) is Pixelmator (Mac).
 It sells on the App store for around AU$46, but its worth every penny.

 With Photo editing software, you can adjust the shadows, change the exposure if you got stuck with an overcast day, you name it.
 Its not just for supermodels 😉

 The trick to photo editing, is starting with the best possible photo you can in the first place.
 It’s a good idea to take many shots, just incase the final shots aren’t as clear as you thought they were.

 Which Camera should I use?

-I may have nearly two decades in photography experience, but I have only about 2 years experience in digital photo editing, so if I can do it, you can do it!
+I may have two decades of photography experience, but I have only about 4 years experience in digital photo editing, so if I can do it, you can do it!